shroominic/impftermine_saarland_bot/README.md

  Ich möchte zeigen, dass das aktuelle System leicht zu manipulieren ist und dringend überarbeitet werden sollte.

- Sei fair und probier es nicht aus!
+ Sei fair und probier's nicht aus!

+:)

  This project is for demonstration purposes only!
  I want to show that the current system is easy to manipulate